Job Openings Projected for Patient Care Technicians Nationwide by 20311

 - Master the intricacies of tending to the integumentary and circulatory systems, wound care, ostomy care, pressure ulcer prevention, and treatment of diabetes.

-Training programs for Patient Care careers are available
+Training programs for Patient Care careers in New Jersey

-- Patient Care Technician (in Moorestown, NJ) and (in Paramus, NJ) : In addition to the standard healthcare support courses in anatomy and physiology, EKG and BLS procedures, phlebotomy and others, this program also adds computer and information literacy instruction along with a 90-hour clinical experience at the end of your training.
+The Patient Care Technician training program is available at our Iselin, Moorestown, Paramus New Jersey campuses.
+This program also adds computer and information literacy instruction along with a 120-hour clinical experience at the end of your training.